EnterpriseDB/tpa/docs/src/platform-aws.md

 ### Subnets (optional)

 Every instance must specify its subnet (in CIDR form, or as a subnet-xxx id).
-You may optionally specify the name and availability zone for each subnet that we create:
+You can optionally specify the name and availability zone for each subnet that you create:

     ec2_vpc_subnets:
       us-east-1: